 As you are eliminate the clutter on your landing page, get rid of navigation to other pages.
 In a study by Hubspot, they discovered companies can see a 100% improvement if they eliminate the distraction of the navigation.
 Leave your logo as a link back to your primary site, but keep the landing page clean.

 Your landing page is too subtle

 Don’t make people guess.
 Tell them what they are supposed to do next, and why.
 Write headlines which make clear, but bold promises like The Ultimate Guide to Great Headlines.
 Then design your CTA ( call to action ) buttons in bright, attention-grabbing colors.
 Use high contrast colors for the text in the button.
-Then command attention with all capital letters in an easy to read san serif font.
+Then command attention with all capital letters in an easy to read sans serif font.
 Does it feel like you are shouting?
 Good.
-The purpose of a landing page is to get someone to do something, so it is ok to be a little bit commanding.
+The purpose of a landing page is to get someone to do something, so it is good to be a little bit commanding.